vilya/pbrt-parsing-perf/RESULTS.md

 - Source: https://benedikt-bitterli.me/resources/
 - The disk cache was prewarmed by running minipbrt and reading (but not parsing) any .ply files
-- pbrt-parser runs first after the prewarming step, minipbrt runs second, threaded runs last.
+- pbrt-parser ran first after the prewarming step, minipbrt ran second, threaded ran third.

 | Filename                        |  pbrt-parser |     minipbrt (Speedup) |     threaded (Speedup) |